rlmartin/config-loader/README.md

 ## Secret name
 The secret name matches the AWS Lambda function name.
+This can be overridden by setting the `SECRET_NAME` environment variable, which should be set to _only_ the name of the secret (not the ARN).

 ## Nested secrets